• Skip to primary navigation

 Frequently Asked Questions

-What can I substitute for almond flour?
+What's the best substitute for almond flour?

 You can substitute the pumpkin puree in this recipe with three things: (1) butternut squash puree, (2) sweet potato puree, or (3) acorn squash puree.
 Do not use pumpkin pie filling.

-Can I add chocolate chips to these muffins?
+Can I add mix-ins to these muffins?

 bite shot of almond flour pumpkin muffins to show fluffy and moist texture

-If you love this recipe, try these next!
+If you love this almond flour recipe, try these next!

 • Almond Flour Banana Muffins